Couple at home doing home finances together

 Some lenders might ask for bank statements.
 And if your loan is secured, you’ll have to offer something of value as a guarantee that you’ll repay the loan.
 For example, if you're borrowing against your car, you'd need to provide a copy of the title.

 When you apply for most personal loans, the lender checks your credit score and report.
-That adds a hard inquiry to your credit file, which can have a temporary negative impact on your credit.
+That adds a hard inquiry to your credit file, which could have a temporary negative impact on your credit.

 It's possible to find “no credit check” short-term loans.
 However, they can be so expensive that they’re difficult to pay back.
 If the loan is designed for anyone at all—even the riskiest borrowers—the cost will be very high to make up for the fact that some borrowers will fail to repay their loans.
 Most of these loans are thinly-disguised payday or check advance loans or auto title loans.